NicolaMaestri00/NicolaMaestri00/README.md

 **Skills:**
 Analytical Skills  |  Development  |  Time Management

-- 🔭 I’m currently working on Deep Learning
+- 🔭 I’m currently working on Optimization Techniques
-- 🌱 I’m currently learning how to develop and train large models
+- 🌱 I’m currently learning how to develop and train large language and visual models
 - 📫 How to reach me: nicola.maestri00@gmail.com
 <!--
 **NicolaMaestri00/NicolaMaestri00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.